Rebirth Era (Post-“Superman Reborn”) Chronology

 –REFERENCE: In Trinity Vol. 2 #12 and Batman Vol. 3 #63.
 Batman meets the cockney chain-smoking British wizard, arcane history buff, and magick expert John Constantine, who also happens to be currently dating Zatanna.
 Batman teams-up with both Constantine and Zatanna on an unspecified case.
 Batman also does a ton of research on Constantine’s background and history.

 –REFERENCE: In Nightwing Vol. 4 #30, Trinity Vol. 2 #16, Suicide Squad Vol. 5 #41, Doomsday Clock #5, and Detective Comics #992.
 The Justice League defeats the global terrorist organization/apocalypse cult known as Kobra (aka “The Kobra Cult” or “King Kobra”), which has existed since around 3000 BCE.
 The Kobra Cult is led by Lady Eve and Jeffrey Franklin Burr, who goes by “Lord Nāga-Naga”, “Lord Nāga,” “Lord Nāja-Naja,” “King Kobra,” “Kobra King,” or “Lord Kobra.”
 Every Kobra leader has used some form of either “Lord” or “Lady” (or “King” or “Queen”) as a title since the time of the Pharaohs.
 Nearly every international criminal organization on the planet (and the North Korean Government) has ties to the Kobra Cult.
 The hierarchy of Kobra is fairly complex, but it works as follows.
 There are multiple subsections or splinter cells i.e. different “Houses.”
 In each House there are low-level members are called “Lanceheads,” mid-level ninja known as “Black Adders,” and their higher-ups—either “Nāgas” or “High Lords.”
 The top tier, which rules all Houses (and all of Kobra), is reserved for one dictator-like “chosen” cult leader.
 Batman will follow Kobra’s movements very closely, moving forward.
-Also note that Batman will fight against the Kobra Cult way more times than will actually be listed on this chronology.
+Also note that Batman will fight against the Kobra Cult way more times than will actually be listed in these annals.
 Kobra himself will be one of Batman’s top rivals.

 –REFERENCE: In Batman Vol. 3 #85.
 Batman fights the debuting pirate-themed super-villain Captain Stingaree, not to be confused with the scorpion-themed super-villain known as Stingaree.